GM Workers Struggle With Daily Expenses As Long Strike Continues - UrduPoint

 Workers have been learning to economize on food, transportation and entertainment.

-David Michael, a member of Local 5960, said he dropped cable television and switched to processed food.
+David Michael, a member of Local 5960, said he dropped cable television.

 "I buy gas by the gallon rather than filling it up," said Michael, who has dipped into savings to cover his bills.